cometkim/unicode-segmenter/README.md

 - **Performance in Browsers**: The performance in browser environments varies greatly due to differences in browser engines and versions, which makes benchmarking less consistent.
 Despite these variations, `unicode-segmenter/grapheme` generally outperforms other JavaScript libraries in most environments.

+- **Performance in React Native**: `unicode-segmenter/grapheme` is significantly faster than alternatives when it compiled to Hermes bytecode.
+It's 2~4x faster than graphemer and 18~25x faster than grapheme-splitter, with the performance gap increasing with input size.

-You can see captured [benchmark results](benchmark/_records), or run yourself executing `yarn perf:grapheme` in your environment.
+You can see captured [benchmark results](benchmark/grapheme/_records), or run yourself executing `yarn perf:grapheme` or `yarn perf:grapheme:browser` in your environment.

 ## LICENSE